 money

-Related to the above point, be aware of who is offering services to you and why.
-Whilst on a trip to the Atlas Mountains, we stopped at a little roadside where a bunch of goats were in the Argan trees eating the nuts.
-I took some photos, and then the farmer asked me for some money in exchange for the privilege.
-Agreeing that that was fair enough, I handed him a couple euros.
-“More, more,” he would persist.
-The other tourists had gone, and I didn’t want to offend him with such a low offering, so I gave him another euro.
-He still looked displeased, so I emptied out my pockets.
-He smiled and said, “thank you, shukran.”
-In essence, I had just been mugged by a goat farmer and his camels.
+Be mindful of who is offering services to you and their intentions.
+On a trip to the Atlas Mountains, we stopped at a roadside where goats were eating Argan nuts from the trees.
+After I took some photos, the farmer asked for money in exchange, and looked displeased with each subsequent euro I handed him until I cleared my pockets.
+He smiled and said, “thank you, shukran” – but in essence, I had just been mugged by a goat farmer and his camels.

-Marrakech is a truly beautiful city, but it’s also one that you can never be too careful in.
-Be aware of where you are and how you’re acting, and follow these above rules, and you’ll be fine.
-After all, Morocco is filled with generous, caring people – but it only takes one slip-up to land yourself in trouble.
+Marrakech is a truly beautiful city, but it’s also one where, especially if you’re not used to travelling alone, you should ensure that you’ve taken the right precautions in.
+Be aware of where you are and how you’re acting, follow these above rules, and you’ll be fine.
+After all, Morocco is filled with generous, caring people <3

 Thank you so much for sharing all those info and scams!
 It’s always good to know that in advance and be prepared!